S-eb/superset-docker-debian/README.md

 Apache Superset is a fantastic tool for data viz.
 You should really try it if you haven't yet.
-The official documentation [here](https://superset.apache.org/) is great but really describes only two main path of deploying: using a docker compose or from scratch in dev mode.
+The official documentation [here](https://superset.apache.org/) is great but really describes only two main path of deploying: using a docker compose or from scratch in development mode.
 In my case I was looking:

 1. to deploy on kubernetes so the compose path was not ideal;